 To make:

-- Strain and let the solution cool, then swish the rinse around your mouth for a couple minutes.
+2. Strain and let the solution cool, then swish around your mouth for a couple minutes.

-These home remedies may prove to be helpful in relieving pain and speeding up wound-healing of mouth ulcers.
+These home remedies may prove to be helpful in relieving pain and potentially speed up the healing process for mouth ulcers.
 Always use with caution, and if reacting to any of the remedies negatively, discontinue use immediately.
-Also, they’re no magic bullet.
+Also, they’re no silver bullet.
 So if symptoms of mouth ulcers persist, see a medical professional.

 Do you have any recommendations on natural remedies to try for mouth ulcers?
-Share below!
-We’d love to hear them!
+Share in the comments below.

 Lots of love,